-With fascinating and dramatic history, crowd-free Mayan ruins and wildlife-packed forests, the Central American nation of Belize feels like a lost world just waiting to be explored...
+With a dramatic history, crowd-free Mayan ruins, diverse cultures and wildlife-packed forests, Lyn Hughes finds Belize a lost world just waiting to be explored...

 The sound was eerie, almost primeval.
 It made the hairs on the back of my neck stand up.
 The loud roars were coming from different sides of the lagoon, as if two groups of something fearsome were trying to outdo each other.